OpsMx/stormdriver/README.md

 `healthcheck` defaults to `${url}/health` but can be overridden.
 A status code of 200 to 399 is considered "healthy", while anything else, or a timeout, will indicate unhealthy.

+`disableArtifactAccounts` defaults to false.
+If set to true, Stormdriver will not poll this clouddriver instance for artifact accounts.

+`priority` defaults to 0.
+If set, it establishes a priority for accounts when merging results from each clouddriver.
+Higher numbers indicate a higher priority.
+For example, if a priority 0 Clouddriver has an account named "foo" and a priority 1 also has an account named "foo", the priority 1 Clouddriver will be used for this account.
+If `priority` is equal and a duplicate account is found, one clouddriver will be used at random, and may change randomly.

 # Additional URLs